 Canada has finalized vehicle emission standards equivalent to the federal standards in the United States in October 2014, in response to the strengthening of the federal vehicle emission standards in the United States applicable to model years 2017 to 2025.
 Furthermore, certain Canadian provinces are currently considering enacting their own regulations.
-On January 11, 2018, the Ministry of Sustainable Development, Environment and the Fight against Climate Change of the Province of Quebec issued regulations on zero-emission vehicles including BEVs, FCVs and PHEVs, among others.
-In November 2018, the premier of British Columbia announced that the government would introduce legislation concerning zero-emission vehicles (indicating the phase-in introduction starting from model year 2020).
+On January 11, 2018, the Ministry of Sustainable Development, Environment and the Fight against Climate Change of the Province of Quebec issued regulations on zero-emission vehicles including BEVs, FCEVs and PHEVs, among others.
+In November 2018, the premier of British Columbia announced that the government would introduce legislation concerning zero-emission vehicles (the phase-in introduction starting from model year 2020).
 Canada also adopted a more stringent fuel rule, which is based on the fuel rule in the United States, that reduces refineries' annual average sulfur concentration of gasoline to 10mg/kg from 2017 with a new addition of credit system to secure compliance.
-In December 2022, Environment and Climate Change Canada submitted a proposal to regulate zero-emission vehicles from model years 2026 to 2035.
-The proposal incorporates Transport Canada's declaration in July 2021 that it will introduce 100% zero emissions for light-duty passenger vehicles and light-duty trucks sold after 2035.
+In December 2023, Environment and Climate Change Canada decided to regulate zero-emission vehicles from model years 2026 to 2035, requiring 100% zero emissions for light-duty passenger vehicles and light-duty trucks sold after 2035.

 In 2007, the European Parliament adopted more stringent emission standards for passenger vehicles and light commercial vehicles.
 The effective date for phasing in these stricter standards for passenger vehicles was September 2014 for Euro 6.
-For light commercial vehicles, the effective date was September 2015 for Euro 6.
+For light commercial vehicles, the effective date was September 2015.

 The primary focus of Euro 6 is to limit further emissions of diesel-powered vehicles and bring them down to a level equivalent to gasoline-powered vehicles.
-The EU is now implementing the RDE regulations, which require manufacturers to conduct on-road emissions tests using portable emissions testers to demonstrate compliance.
+The EU is now implementing RDE regulations, which require manufacturers to conduct on-road emissions tests using portable emissions testers to demonstrate compliance.
 Since September 2017, manufacturers have been required to reduce the divergence between the regulatory limit tested in laboratory conditions and the values of RDE tests, and this divergence factor was made more stringent for all new vehicles effective January 2021.
 The EU is now also implementing the Worldwide harmonized Light vehicles Test Procedure ("WLTP"), which was introduced on September 1, 2017.
 The OBD regulations have also been tightened in terms of both subject parts and regulatory values.
-Effective January 1, 2019, the EU implemented an improved WLTP that purports to eliminate test flexibilities and introduces on-board fuel and energy consumption monitoring devices.
+On January 1, 2019, an improved WLTP that purports to eliminate test flexibilities and introduces on-board fuel and energy consumption monitoring devices took effect.
+In March 2023, further regulations came into effect to harmonize requirements with UNR, tighten RDE regulations, and tighten the method for calculating CO2 emissions for PHEVs.